 This is a context notes page for “At The Hour Of Closing” by Rabbi Moshe Ibn Ezra.
-The notes will provide more detailed explanation that would have been too long to include as a footnote to the original poetry page.
-The notes will refer to either an footnote from the original poetry page, or to an entire strophe.
-The notes for this poem largely focuses on strophe 4, but also highlights other strophe’s content.
+The notes will provide a more detailed explanation that would have been too long to include as a footnote within the original poetry page.
+The notes will refer to either a footnote from the original poetry page, or to an entire strophe.
+The notes for this poem largely focus on strophe 4 but also highlight other content.

 Strophe 4.

 Orthographically related word pairs are highlighted on this page, where words at the midpoint and endpoint of each strophe line are isolated together.
-These word pairs typically capture the strophe’s overall philosophical or religious meaning.
-The words pairs (translated to English) for strophe 4 is: Refuge, Dreadful Plight, Joy, Closing.
-This sequence of midpoint and endpoint words illustrate the biblical narrative of national suffering to redemption through the mercy and miracles of God the strophe 4 attempts to convey — the Jewish people often endure some sort of national suffering, from which they seek refuge from G-d, inciting G-d to uplift them.
+These isolated word pairs typically capture the strophe’s overall philosophical or religious meaning.
+The word pairs (translated to English) for strophe 4 are: Refuge, Dreadful Plight / Joy, Closing.
+This sequence of midpoint and endpoint words illustrates the primary Jewish biblical narrative: that of national suffering (Dreadful Plight) and redemption (Refuge) through the mercy and miracles of God (Joy).

-Indeed, the biblical narrative national suffering and redemption of strophe 4 is important to the poem’s overall message.
-National suffering is described in the plural possessive (grant us pardon (strophe 1).. fearful in our prayer (strophe 2, Sefaria)… our refuge (strophe 4, Sefaria).. rescue us from dreadful plight (strophe 4, Sefaria).
+Indeed, the biblical narrative of national suffering and redemption in strophe 4 is important to the poem’s overall message.
+Relief from national suffering is described in the plural possessive (grant us pardon (strophe 1).. fearful in our prayer (strophe 2, Sefaria)… our refuge (strophe 4, Sefaria).. rescue us from dreadful plight (strophe 4, Sefaria).

 “God, our refuge strong and sure, Rescue us from dreadful plight;” (Strophe 4, Sefaria).